YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 COLON, Colon (:) expected in this context

-Compile Time Error: This indicates that GT.M did not encounter a colon where expected.
+Compile Time Error: This indicates that YottaDB did not encounter a colon where expected.

 Action: Look for a $SELECT() function that does not have a colon separating the conditional expression from its corresponding value expression.
 Also, look for a ZGOTO that is missing a colon between the level and an entry reference.